-- a leak or spill from a UPSS, verified in accordance with loss detection or incident management procedures, that is causing or threatens material harm to human health or the environment - evidence on the site of free-phase hydrocarbons in surface water or groundwater at the site - evidence that off-site migration of hydrocarbons could occur, is occurring or has occurred.
+- a leak or spill from a UPSS, verified in accordance with loss detection or incident management procedures, that is causing or threatens material harm to human health or the environment - evidence on the site of free-phase hydrocarbons in surface water or groundwater - evidence that offsite migration of hydrocarbons could occur, is occurring or has occurred.

-A written notification must be submitted to the appropriate regulatory authority within seven days of the incident.
-This written notification must be made using a leak notification form obtained from the appropriate regulatory authority (ARA).
+A written notification must also be submitted to the appropriate regulatory authority within seven days of the incident leak being suspected.
+This written notification should be made using a leak notification form obtained from the appropriate regulatory authority (ARA).
 If the EPA is the ARA, use the EPA's UPSS Regulation leak notification form.
-In all other cases, contact the local council for its leak notification form.